kim-em/category-theory-2017/README.md

 Assignments
 ---
 The assignment problems will be posted [here](https://github.com/semorrison/category-theory-2017/blob/master/Assignments.pdf).
-The first batch of problems is due at the end of week 4.
+The first batch of problems is due at the end of week 4, the second batch is due at the end of week 7.
 Problems after that are still a work in progress.

 Meeting Times
 ---